AtlasOfLivingAustralia/corella-python/docs/source/getting_started/Introduction.rst

 - Check your data complies with Darwin Core standards
 - Determine if you have all required information for your particular atlas
 - Format your occurrence, event, mulitmedia or extended measurement or fact correctly

+For a further explanation on different file types and how they may be applicable to your data, see `File Types <File_Types.html>`_.